 Drug Enforcement Administration

-Self-help groups, also known as mutual aid or support groups, are groups of people who provide mutual support for each.
+Self-help groups, also known as mutual aid or support groups, are groups of people who provide mutual support for one another.
 They can make formal treatment more effective and can also become an ongoing source of support for when formal treatment ends, helping individuals maintain their recovery.

-SMART Recovery: SMART recovery is a four-point program that helps people recover from addictive behaviors by teaching how to change self-defeating thinking, emotions and actions.
+- SMART Recovery is a four-point program that helps people recover from addictive behaviors by teaching how to change self-defeating thinking, emotions and actions.

-Dual Recovery Anonymous: Dual Recovery Anonymous works with those who have a chemical addiction and who also are affected by an emotional or psychiatric illness.
-Their program addresses all areas of life —physical, psychological, social and spiritual—because both issues affect all areas of life.
+- Dual Recovery Anonymous works with those who have a chemical addiction and who also are affected by an emotional or psychiatric illness.
+Their program addresses all areas of life—physical, psychological, social and spiritual—because both issues affect all areas of life.

-Celebrate Recovery: Celebrate is a biblical and balanced-based program that helps people overcome “hurts, hang-ups and habits.”
+- Celebrate Recovery is a biblical and balanced-based program that helps people overcome “hurts, hang-ups and habits.”

-By offering all levels of service within one system, Inspira provides patients with a full range of medical services, and can even rehabilitate severely addicted patients thanks to our hospital-level detox capabilities.
-Patients with acute withdrawal problems are at higher risk for possible complications, often requiring around-the-clock care.
+By offering all levels of service within one system, Inspira is able to provide patients with a full range of treatment services including treatment for those with significant medical issues looking to stop their substance use thanks to our 4.0 hospital-level detox.
+Patients with acute withdrawal problems are at higher risk for possible complications, often requiring round-the-clock care.
+Our medical detox offers this supportive environment.